Techcable/psyco/content/index.rst

 News
 ====

+01 October 2006

+    More testing and debugging is needed.
+Python 2.5 with Psyco is not quite stable - but then, neither is Python 2.5 alone in my honest opinion...  anyway, Psyco triggers a crash in one of Python's regression tests about threading.
+When it's ready I will bump the Psyco version number (to 1.5.2 :-)

 25 September 2006
     Python 2.5 has been released.
-The `subversion source@http://codespeak.net/svn/psyco/dist/` works fine with it.
+The `subversion source@http://codespeak.net/svn/psyco/dist/` works fine with it (XXX mostly).
 Don't use the Psyco 1.5.1 release with Python 2.5: there has been a change in the way Python handles the new special method ``__index__()`` between the alpha/beta and the final release, which will probably crash any program using it.

-    Tagged the current Subversion head as `Psyco 1.5.2@http://sourceforge.net/project/showfiles.php?group_id=41036`.

 24 March 2006
     Bugfix release `Psyco 1.5.1@http://sourceforge.net/project/showfiles.php?group_id=41036`.
 It fixes a memory leak with functions that contain local 'def' statements or lambdas.
 The performance of creating instances of new-style classes has been improved.
 It is also compatible with Python 2.5 (which at the moment is only a pair of alpha releases); please report further 2.5 problems as they show up.
 Finally, as usual they are some fixes for rare bugs that nevertheless showed up in practice, so yes, of course I recommend upgrading Psyco :-)